hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-cribl-stream-containers-on-hpe-greenlake.md

 ---
-title: Deploying Cribl Stream Containers on HPE GreenLake
+title: Deploying Cribl Stream Containers on HPE GreenLake for Private Cloud Enterprise
 date: 2024-01-17T21:25:38.155Z
-author: Elias Alagna, HPE Distinguished Technologist & Kam Amir, Cribl Director of Technical Alliances
+author: Elias Alagna & Kam Amir
 authorimage: /img/Avatar1.svg
 disable: false
 tags:
+  - ezmeral
+  - hpe-ezmeral-container-platform
+  - hpe-ezmeral-data-fabric
+  - kubernetes
+  - hpe-greenlake
+  - as-a-service
+  - PCE
-  - ezmeral, hpe-ezmeral-container-platform, hpe-ezmeral-data-fabric, kubernetes, hpe-greenlake, as-a-service, PCE, Private Cloud Enterprise, logging, Splunk, GreenLake, Cribl
+  - Private Cloud Enterprise
+  - logging
+  - Splunk
+  - GreenLake
+  - Cribl
 ---
-Hewlett Packard Enterprise and [Cribl](https://cribl.io/) bring together breakthrough technology to optimize and modernize observability data management offering new levels of performance and platform independence.
+Hewlett Packard Enterprise and [Cribl](https://cribl.io/) bring together breakthrough technology to optimize and modernize observability data management, offering new levels of performance and platform independence.

 The challenges of security and log management are only partly solved by existing software solutions.
 HPE and Cribl address the remaining problems of optimizing, routing, and replaying logs to provide independence from the industry’s software products in this space.
 HPE provides a robust way to run multiple log management software solutions and the Cribl Stream in a modern, easy-to-use, and robust platform.
-Together HPE and Cribl reduce the total cost of ownership of log management systems by optimizing the software, accelerating infrastructure, and reducing management costs.
+Together, HPE and Cribl reduce the total cost of ownership of log management systems by optimizing the software, accelerating the infrastructure, and reducing management costs.

-Cribl Stream is a vendor-agnostic observability pipeline that gives you the flexibility to collect, reduce, enrich, normalize, and route data from any source to any destination within your existing data infrastructure.
+Cribl Stream is an observability and data streaming platform for real-time processing of logs, metrics, traces, and observability data that enables the ITops, SRE, SecOps and observability teams to collect the data they want, shape the data in the formats they need, route the data wherever they want it to go, and replay data on-demand; thereby enabling customers to observe more and spend less, to have choice and flexibility, and to provide control over their data.
 HPE GreenLake is a private and hybrid cloud service that delivers the benefits of public cloud to your on-premises environment.

+C﻿ribl software can be deployed as stand alone software or run on a fully managed HPE GreenLake platform to offer further ease-of-use for organizations that want the benefits of cloud in an on-premise private cloud offering.

+Deploying Cribl Stream containers on HPE GreenLake is a simple and effective way to implement a vendor-agnostic observability pipeline.
+Cribl Stream containers offer a number of advantages, including agility, cost savings, security, and management simplicity.
+[Cribl software](https://www.hpe.com/us/en/software/marketplace/cribl-stream.html) is available in the[ HPE GreenLake Marketplace](https://www.hpe.com/us/en/software/marketplace.html).

 Deploying Cribl Stream containers on HPE GreenLake offers a number of advantages, including: